 The Australian Competition and Consumer Commission do do random checks on e-commerce websites and have issued penalties to non-compliant websites.

-Do you review exisiting Terms and Conditions/Privacy Statements?
++ Hmmm.
+Do you review existing Terms and Conditions/Privacy Statements?

 Yah uh!
 You know it.

 In fact, if you have had an existing policy in place for a number of years, it is recommended that it is reviewed and re-drafted to ensure it is consistent with your business activities, but more importantly, that it reflects new and updated Privacy legislations.
 We will work with you closely to ensure we have an in depth understanding of your business operations, and make all necessary amendments so that you are completely protected and up to date.